OfirGavish/EntraExtension/README.md

-# Entra ID Group Membership Manager Extension by MSCloudNinja
+# Entra ID Group Membership Manager Extension

 ## Overview
-This Microsoft Edge extension allows Microsoft Entra (Azure AD) administrators to efficiently copy group memberships from one user to another using the Microsoft Graph API.
+This Microsoft Edge extension allows Microsoft Entra (Azure AD) administrators to efficiently manage group memberships - copy groups from one user to another or remove users from multiple groups - using the Microsoft Graph API.
 Built with modern OAuth 2.0 + PKCE authentication for maximum security.

 **Browser Compatibility**: Primarily designed for Microsoft Edge, but also compatible with Chrome and other Chromium-based browsers.